cowboysdude/Under_Cabinet/README.md

 ## Power Supply

 Which one do I need?
-Well lets do some simple [we'll do mine since I don't know yours :)].
+Well lets do some simple math [we'll do mine since I don't know yours :)].
 Each led light uses about 50mA - 55mA [milliamps].
 I have 142 [142 X 55] lights so I am using [I'm using the 55mA] 7810mA which converts to 7.8Amps or round up ...
 8 amps.
 NOW figuring my microcontroller uses 2.4 mA... that's 0.0024Amps.
 Do some adding...that means I need a power supply that supplies 8.0024Amps.